hilbert9221/NRI-MPM/README.md

 ## Neural Relational Inference with Efficient Message Passing Mechanisms
-This repository contains the source code for the paper *Neural Relational Inference with Efficient Message Passing Mechanisms* published in AAAI 2021.
+This repository contains the source code for the paper *Neural Relational Inference with Efficient Message Passing Mechanisms* accepted by AAAI 2021.
 The code and data will be available soon. [arXiv](https://arxiv.org/pdf/2101.09486)

 ## Requirements
 - Ubuntu 16.04